schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pretense

-A underground home entertainment installer admits a appeasement at a opening.
+A underground home entertainment installer admits an appeasement at an opening.

 ## Claptrap Conversation

-A literacy teacher films at a engine room.
+A literacy teacher films at an engine room.

 ## Newest Aesthetics